 This was one of our very best holidays, not only is Madeira one of the safest, cleanest and most beautiful destinations that we have visited, we were also really happy with our choice of hotel – the five star Enotel Lido.

 Watch the video

-We saw this hotel at a great price for a family of four on a package holiday deal, but it looked too good to be true and we were a little reluctant at first at booking.
+We saw this hotel at a great price for a family of four on a package holiday deal with Jet2 Holidays, but it looked too good to be true and we were a little reluctant at first at booking.